Member of Parliament (Lanark-Frontenac-Kingston)

 But he continued writing—op-eds in national newspapers, as well as two books—with the primary objective of influencing public policy.

-“I wanted to change policy, so I tried doing different things,” said Mr. Reid, who spent three years as the senior researcher for the Reform Party caucus, as well as an advisor to Preston Manning.
+“I wanted to change policy, so I tried doing different things,” said Mr. Reid, who spent three years as senior researcher for the Reform Party caucus, as well as an advisor to party leader Preston Manning.
 “I finally concluded that the people who have the most influence over policy were the elected officials.”

 Mr. Reid successfully ran for Parliament in 2000 at the age of 36 as a member of the Canadian Alliance.
 He quickly established his niche as a policy aficionado.